MDRCS/Fullstack-Django/README.md

     The response has no content: You got to the end of the results, and there are no more pages to load.
 You set empty_page to true to prevent additional AJAX requests.
     The response contains data: You append the data to the HTML element with the image-list ID.
 The page content expands vertically, appending results when the user approaches the bottom of the page.”

+    Tracking User Actions

+    Building a follow system

+    Let's build a follow system in your project.
+This means that your users will be able to follow each other and track what other users share on the platform.
+The relationship between users is a many-to-many relationship: a user can follow multiple users and they, in turn, can be followed by multiple users.

+    329 to be continued